-Anyone who had problems with their Goodyear Marathon RV tires.
+- Anyone who had problems with Goodyear Marathon tires on their fifth-wheel campers.

-Attorneys working with ClassAction.org are investigating whether a lawsuit can be filed on behalf of consumers who had problems with Goodyear’s Marathon RV tires.
+Attorneys working with ClassAction.org are investigating whether a lawsuit can be filed on behalf of fifth-wheel camper owners who had problems with Goodyear’s Marathon tires.

 Reports have surfaced that the tires are suffering tread separations, blowouts and other problems earlier than expected – sometimes within the first several thousand miles.
 If you would like to help with this investigation, fill out the form on this page and tell us what happened to you – or read on for more.